frasfras/eco-gpt/README.md

 PDF query:
 “Summarize findings about insect diversity.”
 "What conditions favor jaguar sighting"
+“What happens to the jaguar population if logging is halted for the next five years?”

 🌍 Eco-GPT Answer:
 A jaguar was observed near stream #3 at 06:14:00 by cam_trap_01.